ltenny/NetTracker/README.md

 Use
 ---
+- install Wireshark, this app used Pcap which is installed by the Wireshark installer
 - get the free GeoLite2 country database from https://dev.maxmind.com/geoip/geoip2/geolite2/
 - copy the database to either the current directory or in the root of the C:\
 - run NetTracker
 - unique IPs outside the USA are printed to the console.
+Suspect countries are printed in red.
   All unique IPs are logged in files in the current directory
+- Tested under the latest version of Windows 10, you mileage will likely vary with other versions